-A recent milk commercial shows a crying, distraught cow watching her best friend (a young girl) going to school.
+An old milk commercial once showed a crying, distraught cow watching her best friend, a young girl, going to school.
 The idea of emotional cows may seem ludicrous, but research actually shows that cows have best friends and do get stressed when separated from them.
 This unusual fact about stress helps illustrate the far-reaching impact of stress even beyond human uniqueness.

 While a stressed-out cow may have little meaning for your own over-stressed life, perhaps the following facts about stress might.

-Everyone knows that stress impacts physical, mental and spiritual well-being.
+Everyone knows that stress impacts physical, mental, and spiritual well-being.
 But do we really realize the extent of its control?
 The symptoms of stress include:

-And those are just the symptoms, not the actual causes.
-Here are just some of the causes:
+Those are just the symptoms, not the actual causes.
+Some of the causes include:

 When we consider the distance stress will take to rule our lives, should we not also consider the great lengths we must be willing to go to if we are to end its reign?